Cyclic amalgams, HNN extensions, and Garside one-relator groups: Pietrowski groups

-\remMP{All Pietrowski groups and, in particular, all \remMP{(non-cyclic)} one-relator groups with non-trivial centre are torsion-free.
-In particular, gathering Corollary~\ref{cor-conj} and the solution of Newman for one-relator groups with torsion \cite{newman}, the conjugacy problem \cite[Problem~(O5)]{BMSopen} remains open for torsion-free one-relator groups with trivial centre (see also~\cite{LS}).}
+All Pietrowski groups and, in particular, all (non-cyclic) one-relator groups with nontrivial centre are torsion-free.
+In particular, gathering Corollary~\ref{cor-conj} and the solution of Newman for one-relator groups with torsion \cite{newman}, the conjugacy problem remains open for torsion-free one-relator groups with trivial centre (see~\cite[Problem~(O5)]{BMSopen} and also~\cite{LS}).